canquillo09/InfoSec-Glossary/README.md

 Triple DES (3DES) - A block cipher, based on DES, that transforms each 64-bit plaintext block by applying the Data Encryption Algorithm three successive times, using either two or three different keys, for an effective key length of 112 or 168 bits.<br></br>
 Trojan Horse - A computer program that appears to have a useful function, but also has a hidden and potentially malicious function that evades security mechanisms, sometimes by exploiting legitimate authorizations of a system entity that invokes the program.<br></br>
 Trusted Ports - Trusted ports are ports below number 1024 usually allowed to be opened by the root user.<br></br>
+Zero Day - The day a new vulnerability is made known.
+In some cases, a "zero day" exploit is referred to an exploit for which no patch is available yet.<br></br>
+Zero-day attack - A zero-day attack or threat is a computer threat that tries to exploit computer application vulnerabilities that are unknown to others or undisclosed to the software developer.
+Zero-day exploits (actual code that can use a security hole to carry out an attack) are used or shared by attackers before the software developer knows about the vulnerability.<br></br>
+Zero Trust - A collection of concepts and ideas designed to minimize uncertainty in enforcing accurate, least privilege per-request access decisions in information systems and services in the face of a network viewed as compromised.<br></br>
+Zombies - A zombie computer (often shortened as zombie) is a computer connected to the Internet that has been compromised by a hacker, a computer virus, or a trojan horse.
+Generally, a compromised machine is only one of many in a botnet, and will be used to perform malicious tasks of one sort or another under remote direction.
+Most owners of zombie computers are unaware that their system is being used in this way.
+Because the owner tends to be unaware, these computers are metaphorically compared to zombies.<br></br>